HITECHCRIME/HC_SG118_Inner_State/README.md

 ensuring fallback to awake
 when circumstances called

-spent years in inner states
+spent YEARS in inner STATES
-had always one command
+had always one comMAND
-ensuring fallback to awake
+ensuring FALLback to awake
-when circumstances called
+when circumstances CALLed
+execute

-best perceived years of the past were wasted on fool's errands crew pro-curing worlds only for them to die in self-doubts got me nulled and aphatic aligned too many pathways in my mind alight
+best perceived years of the past were wasted on fool's errands crew pro-curing worlds only for them to die in self-doubts got me nulled and aphaty aligned too many pathways in my mind alight yeah

-TOO MANY pathways in my mind alight yeah (change the noncaps)
+TOO MANY pathways in my mind alight yeah
+TOO MANY TIMES EVADED DAY FOR NIGHT
+SOLEMNLY DEFINED MY OWN RIGHTS

+inner states against outer space

-turned my form inside to an old soul (die) let me tell you despite your humble tries this ain't as easy as this flow, not your fault most scenarios will crumble and fold moment arrives, i catch a glimpse, causes undefined but you'll feel like newly born child
+turned into true form inside to an old soul cons(die) let me tell you despite your humble tries this ain't as easy as this flow aye, not your fault most scenarios will crumble and fold moment arrives, i catch a glimpse, causes undefined but you'll feel like newly born child